dfpc-coe/CloudTAK-Website/docs/docs/deploy.md

 ???+ warning

-    Set `SigningSecret` and `MediaSecret` to secure values.
-These should be long, random strings.
+    If you are using the `cloudtak.sh` install script, then the `SigningSecret` & `MediaSecret` will be randomly generated for you.
+If you are not using the install script, you must set these values to be long, random strings.
 Leaving these values with the defaults can allow an attacker to gain access to your system and generate valid authentication tokens without a user account.

 - Set `API_URL=https://map.<yourdomain>`